Byto-Toby/Byto-Toby/README.md

 * 🌍  I'm based in Salvador, Brazil
 * ✉️  You can contact me at [francisplj080@gmail.com](mailto:francisplj080@gmail.com)
-* 🚀  I'm currently freelancing for companies as a Full Stack Software Developer
+* 🚀  I'm currently learning at all and freelancing for companies as a Developer
-* 🧠 I'm learning low-level programming, functional programming, and scalable, resilient application architecture.
+* 🧠 I'm learning low-level programming, pythjon, java, HTML/CSS, game development, game desing.
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
-* ⚡  I love sports and my favorite is Crossfit
+* ⚡  I love games above all indie games

 #### Skills